Joe Lacob: Professional career

 Before the 2014-15 NBA season, Lacob fired coach Mark Jackson who had just led the Warriors to the playoffs in consecutive seasons.
 Lacob explained the decision at a conference of fellow venture capitalists: "Part of it was, he couldn't get along with anybody else in the organization.
 And, look, he did a great job -- and I'll always compliment him in many respects -- but you can't have 200 other people in the organization not like you."

-Lacob generated some controversy by calling his team "light years" ahead of everybody else in the NBA during the 2015-16 NBA season.
-The Warriors won championships in the 2014-15 NBA season, 2016-17 NBA season, 2017-18 NBA season, and the 2021-22 NBA season.
+Lacob generated some controversy by calling his team "light years" ahead of everybody else in the NBA during the 2015–16 NBA season.
+The Warriors won championships in the 2014–15 NBA season, 2016–17 NBA season, 2017–18 NBA season, and the 2021–22 NBA season.
 During his tenure with the Warriors, the team has attained the NBA records for the best regular season with 73–9 and most wins in a season (regular season and postseason combined) with 88 in 2015–16, as well as best postseason with 16–1 (.941 winning percentage) in 2016–17.

-As of 2022, Joe Lacob's net worth is $1.5 billion, according to Forbes.
+As of 2026, Joe Lacob's net worth is $2.3 billion, according to Forbes.

 Personal life

-Lacob is divorced from his first wife, Laurie (née Kraus), with whom he has four children, Kirk, Kelly, Kent, and Kayci.
-He is currently married to Nicole Curran.
+Lacob married his first wife, Laurie (née Krauss), after meeting her in college.
+They had four children together, Kirk, Kelly, Kent, and Kayci.
+They filed for divorce in 2006, which was finalized in 2009.
+Laurie died of cancer in 2023.

+He is currently married to Nicole Curran, whom he met at a golf tournament in 2006.
+They got engaged in 2009.

+His daughter Kelly lives in San Francisco, with her younger sister, Kayci, the writer-director-producer of the semi-autobiographical Everything to Me, which had the original title of The Book of Jobs.